-In 2006 Bill Holland began putting together a punk/thrash band in Everett, WA tentatively named "Scagnetti".
-Having played guitar in bands for years, Bill took a break in '03 to further develop as an audio engineer and build his own project recording studio.
-In '06 it was time to do the band thing again, but this time hopefully avoiding mistakes made in previous bands.
-Having a personal recording studio for rehearsing and recording at the bands' disposal was a nice start.
+In 2006 I began putting together a punk/thrash band in Everett, WA tentatively named "Scagnetti".
+Having played guitar in bands for years, I took a break in '03 to develop as an audio engineer and build a project recording studio.
+In '06 it was time to do the band thing again, but this time hopefully avoiding mistakes made in previous bands like not having good recordings and having no real direction or goals.
+Having a personal recording studio for rehearsing and recording at the bands' disposal was a nice start this time.

 "You never get a 2nd chance at a 1st impression", so the plan was to spend whatever time necessary to form and develop a band that would make a big impression when released on an unsuspecting public; and have a debut album ready at the first gig so the first impression wasn't lost.

 It took time finding the players to fill out the band; the final lineup wasn’t complete until 2009.
 Three years after the bands' conception, the style ended up being more rock or pop-punk than originally intended, but styles of newer band mates were bound to change the sound.
 The name Berkshire Drive was chosen after the street name where the band rehearsed and recorded.
 “Demos” were recorded as songs were written over the years; by 2009 the final line-up had 20 songs ready to record with a goal of 12 or 13 for the debut album.

 The "official" album recording began in the summer of '09 but immediately problems came up with members not content with the bands’ direction, plans and even their own playing.
 There were massive differences in goals and expectations which ultimately led to the band breaking up.